esp-idf-lib/core/CONTRIBUTING.md

 * Captured signals by an oscilloscope or a signal analyser ([sigrok](https://sigrok.org/))

-A question as a bug report is okay but we expect bug reporters to do their homework.
-The homework include:
+A question as a bug report is okay but we expect bug reporters to do their homeworks.
+The homeworks include:

 * Reading the data sheets
 * Reading [the official documentation of `esp-idf`](https://docs.espressif.com/projects/esp-idf) (it's good, really)
-* Understanding C language in general
+* Understanding of C language in general

 For introductory C tutorials, see: